U.S. Route 80 in Alabama: Auto trail era

 Much of present-day US 80 between Montgomery and the Georgia state line in Alabama follows the route of the Old Federal Road.
 Starting as a post road in 1805, the Old Federal Road was the first modern road across southern Alabama, then part of Mississippi Territory, connecting Fort Stoddert and Fort Mims to Montgomery and Fort Mitchell.
 The presence of the Old Federal Road also gave rise to many plantations, taverns, and post offices.
 The road became the site of many conflicts between the American Military and Native American tribes and would later be used as a means of deportation of Native Americans from southern Alabama.
 Through the 1830s and 1840s, the Old Federal Road would also be used as an immigration route for settlers entering Alabama and the American southeast.
 Much of the route would remain in use until the early to mid 1930s.

 In July 1914, the Automobile Club of Savannah began planning a transcontinental auto trail to connect Savannah, Georgia to California.
 The Association managing the new auto trail was formed the same month, establishing the Dixie Overland Highway.
 By 1917, the highway had a set route from Arizona to Savannah through Alabama, following much of the Old Federal Road in both Alabama and Georgia.
 During a 1918 meeting of the Dixie Overland Highway Association, California politician Stanley Hufflund delivered a letter to the association on behalf of fellow politician Ed Fletcher, lobbying for the western terminus of the highway, then undecided, to be established in San Diego.
 Earlier lobbying and grass roots campaigns made by Fletcher had ensured the construction of a new state highway between San Diego and Yuma, Arizona, part of which was a 7 mile long plank road through previously impassible sand dunes.
 Although Fletcher was unable to attend, the Association gave serious consideration into the matter.
 In 1919, the Association agreed to make San Diego the Dixie Overland Highway's western terminus and elected Fletcher as president of the entire association.
 Through Alabama, the Dixie Overland Highway passed through Livingston, Selma, Montgomery and Tuskegee.
+By 1921, much of the Dixie Overland Highway had also attained the title of Jefferson Davis Highway, a name which sections of the highway in Alabama and Arizona retain to this day.
+By 1924, the entirety of the Dixie Overland Highway in Alabama had been designated as State Road 26 by the Alabama State Highway Department.